overwolf/overwolf.github.io/docs/start/sdk-introduction.md

 2. Each app is hosted separately in its own web browser, and each web browser runs as a separate process.
 3. Each app is being run from a different virtual directory.

-These measures support security, separation and encapsulation: An app does not have access to the user’s local files, an app can’t interfere with other apps and if an app crashes or breaks, it doesn’t affect the rest of the system.
+These measures support security, separation and encapsulation: An app does not have access to the user’s local files, an app cannot directly interfere with other apps, and if an app crashes or breaks, it doesn’t affect the rest of the system.

 ## API

 You can build some awesome things with web technologies.
 Our way to make apps even better is using in-game real time information and events to fuel app functions.
 With [our JavaScript API](../api/overwolf-api-overview) you can unlock features that read and interact with in-game events.

-To get some ideas for in-game events you can use - from basics like kills, deaths, victories and similar key events, through taking a screenshot or recording a video of the game, changing window size, analyzing in-game stats to display tips and more..
+Some ideas for in-game events you can use - from basics like kills, deaths, victories and similar key events, through taking a screenshot or recording a video of the game, changing window size, analyzing in-game stats to display tips and more.
 We are constantly developing new tools and features that you can use to build your dream app, if there's a feature you cannot find, suggest it!

 ## Overwolf Plugins